A Summary of the Salesforce AppExchange ERP Applications

 Salesforce’s Force.com AppExchange ERPs: FinancialForce, Rootstock, & Accounting Seed

-Salesforce, the enterprise software industry’s most preeminent CRM, recently surpassed SAP to become the largest software company in the entire world.
+Salesforce, the enterprise software industry’s most preeminent CRM (Customer Relationship Management Software), recently surpassed SAP to become the largest software company in the entire world.
 With its growing prominence in the software space, it is no wonder customers want to leverage the platform of the Software-as-a-Service (SaaS) provider to complement their prior investments in Salesforce.
 In 2008, Salesforce capitalized on the increasing demand for solutions beyond CRM with the development of the Force.com platform, enabling customers to extend their preexisting solutions to connect disjointed business processes as well as allowing independent software vendors to build their own autonomous applications on the Force.com platform.

 What is Force.com?